Maritime Law & Shipping Law

 Thus, instead of wasting time on issues such as flag law of ships or determination of the location of mooring ports, the parties can determine in advance where and by which rules the disputes will be settled.

-Antalya Lawyer Barış Erkan Çelebi provides in the field of maritime trade.
+Antalya Lawyer and Antalya Attorney Barış Erkan Çelebi and his Antalya Law Firm provide in the field of maritime trade.
 Rights and responsibilities of the carrier, vehivle and insurers due to damage, loss and delay in the sea transportation, limitation of liability and liability of the equipment, contract of affreightment , charter agreement, disputes arising from bill of landing, recap of fixture, demurrage, cracking, general average, ship registry, ship provides legal servicesin construction, yact construction and sale.